Mithrodiidae Family of Starfish

 Bradley’s Sea Star, Mitrodia bradleyi.
 A representative of the Mitrodiidae Family of Starfish.

-Morphology: The Mithrodiid Sea Stars are characterized by a larval stage with bilateral symmetry and an adult stage with 5-rayed radial symmetry.
-They have a small central disc with a round cross section that is surrounded by five elongated arms (or rays), with two rows of feet with suckers, on the underside of each arm.
-The arms have a broad attachment point where the arms join the disc and they taper as they extend from the disc.
-These Sea Stars shed their arms more readily that those in other families which they are able to regenerate.
-The disc contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
-All family members have a flattened flexible body that are unsegmented and cucumber, disc, sphere or star in shape covered with colored skin.
-Their aboral (dorsal) surface is covered by a thick skin that has rough granules, tubercles, or spinelets.
+Morphology: Mithrodiid Sea Stars are characterized by a larval stage with bilateral symmetry and an adult stage with 5-rayed radial symmetry.
+They have a small central disk with a round cross section that is surrounded by five elongated arms (or rays), with two rows of feet with suckers, on the underside of each arm.
+The arms have a broad attachment point where the arms join the disk and they taper as they extend from the disk.
+Mithrodiid Sea Stars shed their arms more readily that those in other families.
+They are able to regenerate their amputated arms.
+The disk contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
+Their aboral (dorsal) surface is covered by a thick skin that has rough granules, tubercles, or tiny spines.
 They have conspicuous ossicles (calcareous particles that are part of the endoskeleton) along their margins.
 Their pedicellariae are elongate and multi-valved.
 They have a unique water-vascular system that uses hydraulic power to operate a multitude of tined tube feet that are used in locomotion and food capture.
 The tube feet have double ampullae (bulb-like appendages that push water into tube feet, causing them to extend).
 Some feed via inserting the stomach out through the mouth surrounding the prey, secreting enzymes to digest the food and then retracting the stomach when finished eating.
 They have a water vascular system, tube feet, and a complete digestive system, but they lack a head, eyes, nervous system, or excretory system.
-Mithrodiid Sea Stars are medium to large in size, with a maximum diameter or “wingspan” of 55 cm (21.5 inches) and 5.9 kg (13 lbs 0 oz) in weight.
 These sea stars are often colorful with bands or blotches of brown, orange, red or white.
+Mithrodiid Sea Stars are medium to large in size, with a maximum diameter of 55 cm (21.5 inches) and a weight of 5.9 kg (13 lbs.).

-Ecosystem Roles: The Mithrodiid Sea Stars feed on encrusting organisms, detritus and small invertebrates.
+Ecosystem Roles: Mithrodiid Sea Stars feed on encrusting organisms, detritus and small invertebrates.
 In turn they are preyed upon by crabs, fish, and other sea stars.